krateng/ck2suite/README.md

 	├ various.txt
 	└ modinfo.yml

-These new files accept a syntax like vanilla files, only with an enclosing scope defining their type, e.g.:
+These new files with the ending `.txt` or `.suv` accept a syntax like vanilla files, only with an enclosing scope defining their type, e.g.:

 	events = {